-The reliability of the SWP and CVP water supply systems is expected to be reduced for the range of future climate projections studies.
-Decreases in annual Delta exports would reduce water deliveries south of the Delta.
-Reductions in reservoir carryover storage would reduce the systems' flexibility during water shortages.
-In the Sacramento Valley, reduced surface water supplies are likely to be augmented by increased groundwater pumping.
-Both power generation and power use by the SWP and CVP are anticipated to decrease under climate change due to the expected reduction in water deliveries.
-The SWP and CVP are expected to continue meeting X2 Delta salinity standards.
-Under climate change, in some years water levels in the main supply reservoirs (Shasta, Oroville, Folsom, and Trinity) could fall below the lowest release outlets making the system vulnerable to operational interruption.
-In those years, additional water would be needed to meet current regulatory requirements and to maintain minimum system operations.
+System Vulnerability to Operational Interruption: Under climate change, in some years water levels in the main supply reservoirs (Shasta, Oroville, Folsom, and Trinity) could fall below the lowest release outlets making the system vulnerable to operational interruption.
+It is expected that a water shortage worse than the one during the 1977 drought could occur in 1 out of every 6-8 years by mid-century and 1 out of every 3-4 years at the end of the century.
+In those years, it is estimated that an additional 575-850 thousand acre-feet of water would be needed to meet current regulatory requirements and to maintain minimum system operations.
 This water could be obtained through additional water supplies, reductions in water demands, or a combination of the two.
 For current conditions, the system is not considered vulnerable to operational interruption.